Shrinking glaciers, rockfalls point to climate change in Alps

 At one point, a sign on the edge of the valley says: "Level of the Glacier: 1990."
 Now the ice has shrunk far below.

 And mountaineers on the surrounding peaks follow a new ritual.
-Over the sound of mountain water, they stop more often to listen for the clatter of falling rocks on Europe’s tallest peak.
+Over the sound of mountain water, they stop more often to listen for the clatter of falling rocks on Europe´s

 The damage is increasingly clear from rockfalls that scar the mountainside and damage routes used by climbers visiting Mont Blanc.